 This is the construction of the new quay which is to be constructed in two phases.
-Reference to the quay limits has been added for clarity.
+Reference to the quay limits has beenwas added in.has.beenwas added <a href="https://in.has.beenwa

 The quay will be either a quay of solid construction or of open construction.
 The decision on which type of quay will be constructed will be based on a number of factors including: